 How to Set Up WooCommerce Conversion Tracking (Step by Step)

 There are plenty of WooCommerce conversion tracking plugins to choose from.
 Yet, most are challenging to set up and have limited settings.
-That isn’t helpful if you’re a beginner and don’t have analytics experience.
+That isn’t helpful if you’re a new store owner and don’t have analytics experience.

 But don’t worry.
 We’ve found a much simpler solution.